Trade Gold Trading

 = 20:1

-So Why not Just Choose 10:1 option as the Maximum Gold Leverage?
-Because to keep within proper risk management rules it's even recommended that traders use less than this?
+So Why not Just Select 10:1 ratio as the Maximum Gold Leverage?
+Because to keep within proper risk management rules it's even recommended that traders use lesser than this?

-This question might seem straight forward but it is not, because when you trade you use borrowed equity known as Leverage.
-When you borrow capital from anyone or from a bank you must sustain a security or collateral to get a loan, even if the security is depending on monthly deductions from your own salary, the same thing with Gold Trading.
+This question might seem straight forward but it's not, because when you trade you use borrowed money known as Leverage.
+When you borrow capital from anyone or from a bank you as a trader must sustain a collateral or security to acquire a loan, even if the collateral is depending and based on monthly deductions from your own salary, the same thing with Gold Trading.

 In gold trading the security is referred to as margin.
 This is the capital that you deposit with your online broker.

-This is calculated in real-time as you trade.
-To keep your borrowed money you must sustain what is known as the required capital (your deposit).
+This is calculated in realtime as you trade.
+To keep your borrowed money you as a trader must sustain what is known and referred to as required capital (your deposit).

 Now if Your XAUUSD Leverage is 100:1

-When trading, if you have $1,000 & use leverage option 100:1 and buy one standard lot for $100,000 dollars then your margin on this trade position is the $1000 dollars in your account, this is the money that you will lose if your open trade moves against you, the other $99,000 that is borrowed, they'll stop out the open gold transactions automatically once your $1,000 has been taken out by the market.
+When trading, if you have $1,000 and use leverage ratio 100:1 and buy one standard lot for $100,000 dollars then your margin on this trade is the $$1000 dollars in your account, this is the money that you will lose out if your open trade goes against you, the other $99,000 that is borrowed, they'll stop out the open gold transactions mechanically once your $1,000 has been taken out by the market.

-But this is if your online broker has set 0% Margin Requirements before closing out your xauusd trades automatically.
+But this is if your online broker has set 0% Margin Requirements before closing out your xauusd trade positions automatically.

-For 20 percent requisite before stopping out your xauusd positions automatically, then your trades will be closed out once your trading account balance gets to $200
+For 20 percent requisite before stopping out your gold positions mechanically, then your trades will be closed once your trading account balance gets to $200

-For 50% requisite of this level before closing out your xauusd positions automatically, then your trades will be closed out once your account balance drops to $500
+For 50% requisite of this level before closing out your xauusd positions mechanically, then your trades will be closed once your account balance drops to $500

-If they set 100% requisite of this level before stopping outliquidating your open trade positions automatically, then your trade position will be stopped out once your trading account balance reaches $1,000: Explanation the trade transaction will close-out as soon as you execute it because even if you pay 1 pip spread your account balance will drop to $990 and the needed percentage% is 100 percent% i.e. $1,000 dollars, therefore your trade orders will immediately get stopped out.
+If they set 100% requisite of this level before stopping out your open position positions mechanically/automatically, then your trade position will be stopped out once your trading account balance reaches $1,000: Explanation the trade position will closeout as soon as you execute it because even if you pay 1 pip spread your account balance will drop to $990 and the needed percentage is 100 percent i.e. $1,000 dollars, therefore your trade orders will immediately get stopped out.

-Most brokers do not set 100 percent prerequisite, but there are those that set 100% are not suitable for you at all, choose those set 50 percentage% or 20 percent% margin requirements, in fact, those xauusd brokers which set their margin pre-requisite at 20% are some of the best because the likelihood they close out your trade transaction is reduced as displayed in the above example.
+Most brokers do not set 100 percent prerequisite, but there are those that set 100% aren't suitable for you at all, choose those set 50 percentage or 20 percent margin requirements, in fact, those xauusd brokers that set their margin pre-requisite at 20% are among some of the best because the likelihood they close out your trade is reduced and minimized such as displayed and shown in the above example.

-To know about this level that's calculated by your software automatically - MetaTrader 4 Software will show this as "XAUUSD Margin Requirement", This will be displayed as a percent the higher the percentage the less likely your positions are to get stopped out.
+To know about this level that is calculated by your software automatically/mechanically - MetaTrader 4 Platform will show this as "XAUUSD Margin Requirement", This will be displayed as a percent the higher the percentage the less likely your open trades are to get stopped out.

 For Example if